mrdotan/apicv10/Misc/Exercises/ConfigureDeveloperToolkitExercise.md

 ### Step 3

-Create a workspace directory on you machine.
+Create a workspace directory on your machine.

 ### Step 4